jafbath/survivorProject/readme.md

   GitHub pages or [Netlify](../../../netlify-deploy-react).
 Applications that are not deployed will be considered incomplete.

-> We strongly recommend deploying your back-end and front-end separately.
+> We recommend deploying your back-end and front-end separately, as we've taught in class.
 This
 > will make it far easier to debug your deployed applications and manage your
 > deployments.